Bandwidth/csharp-sdk/docs/MediaApi.md

             var accountId = 9900000;  // string | Your Bandwidth Account ID.
             var mediaId = 14762070468292kw2fuqty55yp2b2/0/bw.png;  // string | Media ID to retrieve.
             var body = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // System.IO.Stream |
-            var contentType = audio/wav;  // string | The media type of the entity-body. (optional) var cacheControl = no-cache;  // string | General-header field is used to specify directives that MUST be obeyed by all caching mechanisms along the request/response chain. (optional)
+            var contentType = audio/wav;  // string? | The media type of the entity-body. (optional) var cacheControl = no-cache;  // string? | General-header field is used to specify directives that MUST be obeyed by all caching mechanisms along the request/response chain. (optional)

             try
             {